Adult Education and Literacy

-- The Implementing College and Career Readiness (CCR) Standards project, is producing necessary supports to help instructors teach state-adopted challenging content standards and to help administrators sustain classroom implementation.
-Learn more.
-States and programs have also begun efforts to align their curriculum and instruction with the the CCR Standards for Adult Education, released in 2013.
+- The Implementing Challenging Content Standards project is producing necessary supports to help instructors teach state-adopted challenging content standards and to help administrators sustain classroom implementation.
+The project also supports states' and programs' efforts to align their curriculum and instruction with their states’ standards.

 Partnering to Develop Career Pathways

-- Connecting English Learners to Career Pathways provides technical assistance to states in implementing the new requirements under section 243 of WIOA for the Integrated English Literacy and Civics Education (IELCE) program, including helping states directors and designated local program administrators to create a network of providers implement programs consistent with WIOA’s expanded focus on career pathways, integrated education and training, and placement in unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency.
+- Building Opportunities through Integrated English Literacy and Civics Education (IELCE) provides technical assistance to states in implementing the new requirements under section 243 of WIOA for the Integrated English Literacy and Civics Education (IELCE) program, including helping states directors and designated local program administrators to create a network of providers implement programs consistent with WIOA’s expanded focus on career pathways, integrated education and training, and placement in unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency.

 - The Technical Assistance for Developing Career Pathways project helped states further develop and scale their career pathways initiatives.
 The project provided tiers of technical assistance for States to streamline, expedite, and accelerate the implementation of career pathways as well as act as an information dissemination service to connect interested stakeholders to career pathways resources available across federal agencies, organizations, and pathway-focused initiatives.
 Find out more at Moving Pathways Forward.